sqville/sqv-qxthemes/readme.md

 # sqv-qxthemes

-Advanced themes for the qooxdoo javascript framework
+Themes for the qooxdoo javascript framework

 # Demo - Clean theme